WISVCH/nwerc-2023/content/rules.md

 ---
 *These rules are preliminary, and can be subject to change*

+**Update 2 November**: It is no longer allowed to replace the provided mouse.
+You are not allowed to wear a watch during the contest.

 The ICPC regional contest rules can be found at the ICPC regionals website; [official ICPC regional rules](https://icpc.global/regionals/rules).

-In addition to the offical ICPC regional Rules, the following local rules also apply:
+In addition to the official ICPC regional Rules, the following local rules also apply:

 ## Team composition
 A student may compete when eligible according to the [official ICPC regional rules](https://icpc.global/regionals/rules),